This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Use Warm Milk: Heat the milk to about 105–110°F to activate the yeast without killing it.
+- Use Warm Milk: Heat the milk to about 105–110°F. This activates the yeast without damaging it.

-- Create a Warm Environment for Rising Dough: If your house is drafty, use your oven as a proofing box.
-Preheat the oven for 1 minute, turn it off, and place the dough inside.
-Sometimes, simply turning on the oven light provides enough warmth.
+- Create a Warm Spot for Rising: If your kitchen is cool or drafty, preheat the oven for 1 minute, turn it off, and place the dough inside.
+Leaving the oven light on often provides enough warmth.

 Frequently Asked Questions